Charles Lucas (politician): Political career

 The date of the parliamentary election was approaching, and the government resolved to prevent Lucas from proceeding to the poll.
 When Parliament assembled on 10 October, the lord-lieutenant in his speech from the throne animadverted on certain bold attempts to create jealousies between the two kingdoms.
-The reference to Lucas was unmistakable, and the commons, on a motion of Sir Richard Cox, ordered Lucas and his printer to appear at the bar of the house.
+The reference to Lucas was unmistakable, and the commons, on a motion of Sir Richard Cox, 2nd Baronet, ordered Lucas and his printer to appear at the bar of the house.
 Esdall, Lucas's publisher, absconded; but the copy of his publications presented to the lord-lieutenant was put in evidence against him.
 The feeling of the house ran strongly against him, although the people of Dublin were hotly in his favour.
 Being ordered to withdraw, a series of resolutions was passed declaring him to be an enemy to his country, calling upon the attorney-general to prosecute him for his offence, and ordering his immediate imprisonment in Newgate.
 Esdall's wife, Anne, was called in her husband's absence to be questioned by the Irish house of commons about Lucas' writings.